Straight Line Graphs

 Now, in order to complement what you have just learnt, work out the following questions:

-Find the equations of the following graphs - use the button to get the gradient and a pair of coordinates.
+Find the equations of the following graphs - use the button to get a pair of coordinates.